Why Do Athletes Wear Eye Black?

 Sportstar Eye Black Stickers

-Here's how it works, what the science says, and the best products available.
+It's not just tradition.
+Here's how it works, what the research actually shows, and which products are worth using.

 How Eye Black Reduces Glare